BioCryst designs, optimizes and develops novel small-molecule drugs that block key enzymes involved in infectious and inflammatory diseases.

 BioCryst's current pipeline consists of the following development programs:

-- Oral inhibitors of plasma kallikrein for hereditary angioedema; BCX4161 and a 2nd generation candidate
+- Oral inhibitors of plasma kallikrein for hereditary angioedema; BCX4161 and 2nd generation candidates

 - BCX4430 a broad spectrum antiviral for development as a medical countermeasure against hemorrhagic fevers